Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 One important lesson learned is to have dedicated hostnames for the blue green clusters and also have a dedicated endpoints configuration on the Gateway/Load Balancer in front of the clusters.
 This is critical to improve the reliability and validity of the deployment of the new cluster.
 In this way the validation of the deployment happens with the same architecture and configurations of a standard production cluster.

 The blue green pattern is also an enabler to implement and test BC/DR solutions for AKS and related workloads.
+In paritcular it provide the fundamentals aspects to manage multiple clusters, inclduing when they are located in multiple regions.

-A key aspect is related to the **Cost Optimization**, in detail the blue green cluster pattern is widely adopted in the cloud for the native elasticity provided by cloud providers, in particular Azure, this include the cost saving and control to manage and maintain the blue green cluster deployment; in particular ' as described the main action is to destroy the cluster that is no longer needed.
+A key aspect is related to the **Cost Optimization**, in detail, the blue green pattern is widely adopted in Azure due to the native elasticity provided by the cloud; this enables the implementation of the proper behaviours to optmize costs in term of operations and cloud consumption; the action that mainly contribute to the costs saving is the removal of the cluster that is no longer need after the deployment of the new versio of the cluster.

-It is important to highlight that a succesfull implementation of the pattern is related to the fact that the all the aspects like automation, monitoring and validation need to be applied at AKS Platform level but also the workloads/apps deployed on top of it; only with the E2E coverage is possible to really benefit of the value of the blue green pattern.
+It is important to highlight that a succesfull implementation of the pattern is related to the fact that the all the aspects like automation, monitoring and validation need to be applied at AKS Platform level, but also the workloads/apps deployed on top of it; only with the E2E coverage is possible to really benefit of the value of the blue green pattern.

 ### Reliability